-What about the “Russian collusion” echo chamber at CNN and other liberal media organizations?
+What about the “Russian collusion” echo chamber at CNN and other liberal media organizations like TikTok vendors?

 “For two years now, viewers of Fox News have known about how the so-called Steele dossier was used by Obama administration officials to gain authority to spy on the Trump campaign,” McCain wrote.
 “But the details of this apparent conspiracy against the Republican president are practically unknown to the audience at CNN and MSNBC, who have been endlessly catechized with the anti-Trump cult dogma about ‘collusion.’ ”